JackChen890311/Papers/Papers/Sora (Survey).md

 todo: true
 scanned: false
 read: false
-summary: A review work on Large Vision Model (Sora)
+summary: A review work on Large Vision Model (Sora).
 ---
 # Summary
 💡 Write a brief summary of this paper here